NCAR/HPC-Docs/docs/getting-started/accounts/systems-accounting-manager.md

 The overall usage report on project activity shows your allocations’ start and end dates, amounts allocated, and remaining balances.

-The “Activity” link at the end of each line reveals more details: the project’s allocation history, a monthly summary of job charges, and other activity, such as refunds.
+The "Activity" link at the end of each line reveals more details: the project’s allocation history, a monthly summary of job charges, and other activity, such as refunds.
 You can select a month and then view or download the individual job records.